Azure/azure-powershell/src/Sql/Sql/help/Disable-AzSqlDatabaseSensitivityRecommendation.md

 # Disable-AzSqlDatabaseSensitivityRecommendation

 ## SYNOPSIS
-Disables sensitivity recommendations on columns in the database.
+Disables (dismisses) sensitivity recommendations on columns in the database.

 ## SYNTAX